krakenh2020/EduPilotDeploymentDocker/README.md

 # KRAKEN Education Pilot - Demo Deployment (Docker)

-Deployment of all server components needed to operate an university demonstrator.
+Deployment of all server components needed to operate the demonstrator of an university credential exporter.

 Part of the **H2020 Project KRAKEN** and the **Verifiable Credentials for Student Mobility** project funded by TU Graz as a technologically enhanced administration (TEA) marketplace project.